 - What is my risk of having another SCAD?

-- I have these other health conditions.
+- I have other health conditions.
 How can I best manage them together?

-- Are there any restrictions that I need to follow?
+- Are there any activity or eating restrictions I need to follow?

-- If I would like more children, is it safe for me to be pregnant?
+- Is it safe for me to get pregnant?

-- Are there brochures or other printed material that I can take with me?
+- Are there brochures or other printed material that I can have?
 What websites do you recommend?